-(To clarify the absurd drawing above: C-Series machines ARE full power.
+(To clarify the graphic drawing above: C-Series machines ARE full power.
 G-Series, at 2.2 hp, are fuller power by tiny bit.)

 Here’s the seven listed out with their alternate versions.
-You can click any of the variations to see that the difference is basically just price.
+You can click any of the variations to see that the difference is basically functionality and price.

 - S30; an S-Series.